Last factual update: 1 June 2026. Link update: 8 June 2026.

 The closure began on 19 May 2026 as a temporary or preventive operational closure.

-Authorities framed it as a measure to coordinate operations and restore proper conditions for visitors.
-But the local dispute around CATVI, the old parador, artisans, vendors, and guides quickly became the main issue.
+Authorities framed it as a measure to coordinate operations and restore proper visitor conditions.
+But the local dispute around CATVI, the old Parador, artisans, vendors, and guides quickly became the central issue.

 After that, the situation developed into a standoff.

-Meetings were held between authorities, artisans, guides, and representatives connected to the community.
+Meetings were held between authorities, artisans, guides, and community representatives.
 Proposals were discussed.
-The planned reopening for Monday 25 May 2026 did not go ahead as originally expected because the proposed terms were rejected.
+A planned reopening for Monday 25 May 2026 did not go ahead as expected because the proposed terms were rejected.

 Check before going.